Avaaz: Facebook will see a ‘tidal wave’ of fake news ahead of the 2020 elections

 The top fake stories that continue to spread across Facebook include:

-- Nancy Pelosi diverting Social Security money for the impeachment inquiry: 24 million views.
+- Nancy Pelosi is diverting Social Security money for the impeachment inquiry: 24 million views.

-- Trump had a grandfather who was a pimp and tax evader, and his father was in the KKK: 29 million views.
+- Trump had a grandfather who was a pimp and tax evader, and his father was in the Ku Klux Klan: 29 million views.

-- Democratic representative Ilhan Oman visited an Al Qaeda training camp: 77,000 views.
+- Democratic representative Ilhan Omar visited an Al Qaeda training camp: 77,000 views.

 Avaaz mocked up a version of what a “Correct the Record” service could look like.

-Despite the numbers, it seems unlikely Facebook will take further action, however.
+Despite the numbers, it seems unlikely Facebook will take further action.
 Three years ago, Facebook gave users the ability to report posts that contain false or misleading news, an effort that spawned its own abuses.
 Facebook also vowed to deploy AI and step up its patrolling with more humans, though that hasn’t stopped the platform from being widely abused in an ethnic cleansing campaign in Myanmar.

 Still, in a recent speech CEO Mark Zuckerberg defended the platform as an important bulwark of free speech, maintaining that even false speech and disinformation are part and parcel of protecting such freedoms.